MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/design-a-hierarchy-of-sites.md

 -   Simplified client site assignment and discovery of available resources and services.

--   Elimination of possible lag introduced by database replication between sites.
+-   Elimination of possible lag that's introduced by database replication between sites.

 -   Option to expand a stand-alone primary hierarchy into a larger hierarchy with a central administration site.
 This enables you to then install new primary sites to expand the scale of your deployment.